 Specialist referral centres may also be able to offer CT-scans or MRI-scans to visualise damage to the skin, lungs and brain better.
 However, this is usually reserved for severe cases after initial stabilisation.

 Cats in good health, but with mild to moderate burns, often go on to make a full recovery.
-Cats with severe burns can also make a full recovery, but this can take a long time over many weeks and months, and is likely to require significant veterinary involvement.
+Cats with severe burns can also make a full recovery, but this can take a long time over many weeks and months, and is likely to require significant veterinary involvement, including surgery.